 Fuel and Sleep

-Without sufficient nutrients and rest, double runs can wind up wearing you down more than they are building you up.
+Without sufficient nutrients and rest, double sessions can wind up wearing you down more than they are building you up.

 Timing

-Although there are no hard and fast rules for the timing of double runs, most experts agree it is best to wait at least five hours between runs, and, optimally, a bit longer, in the seven to nine hour range.
+Although there are no hard and fast rules for the timing of double sessions, most experts agree it is best to wait at least five hours between runs and, optimally, a bit longer, in the seven to nine-hour range.

-Shorter times between runs do not allow the body adequate time to recover sufficiently for the second run, and longer time results in diminishing returns on the benefits of double runs.
+Shorter times between runs do not allow the body adequate time to recover sufficiently for the second run, and longer time results in diminishing returns on the benefits of double sessions.

 Warm-ups, Cool Downs, and Recovery/Rest Days